Tanks of New Zealand: Light Armoured Fighting Vehicle Regiments

 At the beginning of the Second World War the New Zealand Mounted Rifles Regiments were still primarily horse mounted units.
 At the outbreak of the war three of the regiments were converted to motorised units, but in December 1941 all nine regiments were converted to Light Armoured Fighting Vehicle (LAFV) Regiments.
-The regiments were initially equipped with locally produced Beaverette armoured cars, Universal Carriers and impressed civilian vehicles, but from June 1942 began to received M3 Stuart tanks.
+The regiments were initially equipped with locally produced Beaverette armoured cars, Universal Carriers and impressed civilian vehicles, but from June 1942 began to receive M3 Stuart tanks.
 In December 1942 the regiments were reorganised, with five (2nd, 3rd, 5th, 9th and 11th) organised as armoured regiments and four as recee regiments (1st, 4th, 6th and 10th).
 The armoured regiments were organised with two squadrons of Stuart tanks and one squadron of Valentines, while the recee regiments were organised with one squadron of Stuarts, one of Beaverettes and one (mortar) squadron with Universal Carriers.
 The regiments also utilized bridging variants of the Valentine and Covenantor tank.
 In July 1943 all nine regiments were reduced to training cadres and then amalgamated into three regiments in March 1944.